Browse through some of the most frequently asked questions about the admission process at BCIT by category.

 - Cheque or money order payable to BCIT – include your BCIT ID (student number)

 - Online banking (bill payment) through your financial institution using BCIT – Tuition as the payee

 If you are paying by online banking, use your BCIT ID (student number) as your account number.
-Please allow up to 3 business days for online bill payments to be posted to your account.
+Please allow up to 48 hours for online bill payments to be posted to your account.

 Note: BCIT does not accept credit cards for payment of tuition and related student fees.
 BCIT accepts payment from all Canadian banks and credit unions and it is the recommended method for paying your fees.
 For more information view Payment Options at BCIT

 Yes.
 Student loans are not available until the first week of class, but you must pay your tuition fees by the dates outlined in the acceptance letter.
 See the preceding answer about fee deferrals.
 Your tuition must be paid or a fee deferral granted at least 60 days before your first day of classes.
 You must notify the Admissions office if you will be applying for a fee deferral.